hbjarre/CouchPotato/README.md

 # CouchPotato
-<strong>A website for movies and series.
-In the app you can add a watchlist and more!</strong>
+**A website for movies and series.
+In the app you can add a watchlist and more!**
 You can see a demo of our website [here](https://couchpotato-ca085.firebaseapp.com/).

 ### Short description of our project